-The consultation process on allocating ESG funds and developing performance has spanned the last several years.
+The consultation process on allocating ESG funds and developing performance has spanned many years.
 There were initial measures and evaluation standards that were developed per the Interim Regulations, and then are reviewed as part of the annual funding process and Annual Action Plan.
 The CoC Collaborative Applicant (CA) met with ESG and CoC agencies and the Continuum of Care (CoC) to review data, evaluate and set local system performance targets based on HEARTH measures, local goals and project and population types.
-Performance measures and benchmarks are set for each project type, population, and include: HMIS data quality, reducing length of stay in shelter and transitional housing, increasing rate of exit to permanent housing, increasing housing stability for permanent supportive housing, decreasing days to move-in to permanent housing, increasing income and access to mainstream benefits, and decreasing returns to homelessness.
+Performance measures and benchmarks are set for each project type, population, and include: HMIS data quality, reducing length of stay in shelter and transitional housing, increasing rate of exit to permanent housing, increasing housing stability for permanent supportive housing, decreasing days to move-in to permanent housing,' increasing income and access to mainstream benefits, and decreasing returns to homelessness.
 Benchmarks are set for ESG funded projects for shelter and rapid rehousing, as those are types of projects that have been funded to date.
-The County directly aligns project performance and benchmarks with system level performance measures and benchmarks.
-System Performance dashboards have aided the CoC in their effort to better understand successes and challenges of the homeless housing system and make more informed policy decisions and data directed strategies.
+The County Human Services Department has also implemented a Data Driven Culture Initiative which has resulted in the development of sustainable tools and processes necessary to create/maintain a healthy data ecosystem, while driving more immediate and effective responses to homelessness.
+This has contributed to the development/expansion of dashboards and data to improve education and performance for the CoC Board and County.
+As a direct result, the County directly aligns project performance and benchmarks with system level performance measures and benchmarks.
+System Performance and System Snapshot dashboards have aided the CoC in their effort to better understand successes and challenges of the homeless housing system and make more informed policy decisions and data directed strategies.